When is a Specification Really a Specification?

 Apples and Oranges

 The introduction of LED lighting, and its fast evolution, has increased the number of variables within specifications.
-So, how does the buyer compare such a vast range of options?
+So, how do you compare such a vast range of options?

-Before LED, light output or “brightness” was often correlated to the power of the fitting.
-Brightness was thought about in terms of wattage – most of us can remember the 60W or 100W incandescent light bulb.
+Before LED, we thought about brightness in terms of wattage – most of us can remember the 60W or 100W incandescent light bulb.
 This type of thinking has been passed on to LED luminaires.

-However, this can lead to confusion, because the light output (lumens per watt) of the LEDs used can vary greatly.
-For example, a 36W panel using 80 lumens per watt LEDs will produce 2,880 lumens.
-Compare this to a 30W panel using 130 lumens per watt LEDs which will produce 3,900 lumens: 17% less power producing 35% more lumen output.
+However, this leads to confusion, because the light output (lumens per watt) of the LEDs used can vary.
+For example, a 36W panel using 80 lumens per watt will produce 2,880 lumens.
+Compare this to a 30W panel using 130 lumens per watt which will produce 3,900 lumens: 17% less power producing 35% more lumen output.

-But simply focusing on light output, rather than power consumption, isn’t always enough.
+But simply focusing on light output isn’t always enough.
 Some manufacturers publish the light output from the LEDs.
-Others publish the light output from the entire luminaire, which will usually be lower, as the light from the LEDs is diffused within the luminaire.
+Others publish the light output from the entire luminaire, which will usually be lower, as the light is diffused within the luminaire.

-This relationship between power and light output is just one example of where confusion creeps in and buyers end up trying to compare apples with oranges.
+This issue of power vs. light output is just one example of where confusion creeps in and buyers end up comparing apples with oranges.

 Price vs. Specification

-Price is usually also a major factor in choosing the appropriate luminaire, but manufacturers can manipulate price points according to the specifications.
-For example, having decided on a 36W panel light with 80lm/W LEDs, does the panel have a flicker free driver?
-Does it have a TP(a) or TP(b) flammability rated diffuser to meet building regulations?
-Does it have a Unified Glare Rating (UGR) less than 19?
-What is the colour rendering index of the light?
-These are all variables within specifications which can make a big difference to the quality of the light and the price of the luminaire.
+Price is usually a major factor in choosing the right luminaire, but manufacturers can manipulate price points according to the specifications.
+Features such as flicker free drivers, flammability rated diffusers and Unified Glare Rating (UGR) less than 19 can make a big difference to the quality of the light and the price of the luminaire.

 Need for Consistency

 It is not surprising that many buyers are confused.
-There is clearly the need for consistency across the lighting industry for publishing product specifications, so that better comparisons can be made.
+There is a need for consistency across the lighting industry for publishing product specifications.